 - Then Richard puts Anne’s body in a suitcase and gets Carrie to throw it overboard.

-- But Lo seeing Carrie in the room next door and then hearing a body being dumped overboard and messes up the plan.
+- But Lo sees Carrie in the room next door and then hears a body fall (being dumped) overboard, which messes up the plan.
+Plus Lo just won’t let it go!

 - Finally, Carrie’s guilt overwhelms her and she realizes that Bullmer is evil.
 Carrie and and Lo switch clothes.
 Carrie asks Lo to rough her up a bit and Lo overdoes it.
 Carrie tells Lo to sneak off the boat dressed as Anne Bullmer and go for help.